Serpentine Squiggles

 —It has served me well.
 That won’t be necessary.

-—Tuned (this one hummed resonantly as she acknowledged.
+—Tuned (this one hummed resonantly in acknowledgement.
 It would respect her needful sister’s wishes.
 Clearly a delicate claw was called for!)
 Then you’ll just be needing a replacement thoracic plate?

-Head still, her antennae bobbed up and down, nodding affirmative.
+Head still, your antennae bobbed up and down, nodding affirmative.

 —But this one needs to see your thorax for the work!
 Can you move your arms, please?

-She wasn’t frozen.
-Her arms did twitch, initiating slow, unsteady motions.
+You weren’t frozen.
+Your arms did twitch, initiating slow, unsteady motions.
 But the sculptor was watching closely.

 So this one rose, shifting weight from six legs to four.
-The sculptor caste had sharp claws, suited for their duty, but the pads of the second pair of limbs were soft.
-This one brought tarsi down high on R-15’s thorax.
+The sculptor caste had sharp claws, suited for that caste’s duty, but the pads of the second pair of limbs were soft.
+This one brought tarsi down high on your thorax.
 A gentle weight lending comfort.

 —You just returned from a duty in the mortal city, yes? (the sculptor sent, admiration undisguised: hatched in the hive, this one knew the exscient primarily as what one sculpted shells to hide and defend from.)